 There have been times when most of us have had the opportunity or the need to have two jobs at one time.
 It is important that such outside interests do not interfere in any way with an employee's or affiliated provider's primary job with Smile Brands or the affiliated dental groups.
-If your second job could create a potential conflict of interest, for example, working for a competitor, you are required to obtain advanced, written approval, as appropriate, from your Director or Senior Director of District Operations, your Director of Clinical Care and your Human Resources Business Partner.
+If your second job could create a potential conflict of interest, for example, working for a competitor, you are required to obtain advanced, written approval, as appropriate, from your Human Resources Business Partner and (1) from your Director of Market Operations, and your PC President or (2) the head of your Department (if you are a support center employee).